 A correctly made merchandising planogram must correspond to the 5 classic principles of merchandising.
 These are sufficiency, visibility, systematics, efficiency, and compatibility.
 Let’s look at each of them individually.

-↳ The principle of sufficient layout implies the availability of the complete product assortment on the racks and showcases, taking into account the level of sales and demand, store area, the size of equipment, customer behavior, seasonality, etc.
+It implies the availability of the complete product assortment on the racks and showcases, taking into account the level of sales and demand, store area, the size of equipment, customer behavior, seasonality, etc.

-↳The sufficiency principle is not only about putting all the assortment on the shelf but also about correctly defining the number of facings of each SKU within each trade equipment unit.
+This means not only about putting all the assortment on the shelf but also about correctly defining the number of facings of each SKU within each trade equipment unit.

-↳ The principle of systematics means grouping the layout of connected products or, in other words, “commodity complexes” – for instance, household chemicals are often located near paper products for home, paper towels.
+It means grouping the layout of connected products or, in other words, “commodity complexes” – for instance, household chemicals are often located near paper products for home, paper towels.
 The showcase with tea is located in close proximity to sugary products, chocolate, and cookies.

 Following the principle of systemic layout, you can create commodity complexes of products from one category, use, brand, or even price category (mass market, luxury, premium).